VictoriaMilani/vmilani.github.io/index.md

 </div>

 ---
+My work connects labor economics with econometric tools.
+Select Projects:

-In my job market paper, I employ a Gaussian mixture model on a large administrative data to measure how worker-firm assortativity affects the gender wage gap. [[details](/workingpapers/assortmatch)]
+- [Gender Wage Gap and Assortative Matching](/workingpapers/assortmatch) - Using Gaussian mixtures to find worker-firm assortativity contribution to the gender wage gap.

----

-In my second year paper, I employ a doubly robust DID model on administrative data to show how complementarity between formal and the informal markets can positively and negatively affect wages.
-(R&R @ JEG) [[details](/workingpapers/vzcrisis)]

----

-I am also working on a more theoretical econometrics paper to provide imputation methods to covariates that may be affected by treatment. [[details](/workingpapers/badcontrols)]
+- [The Effects of the Venezuelan Refugee Crisis on the Brazilian Labor Market](/workingpapers/vzcrisis) (R&R @ JEG) - Doubly Robust DID to investigate informal-formal sector wage dynamics during an immigration crisis.

+- [Difference in Differences with Time-Varying Covariates](/workingpapers/badcontrols) - How to proceed when covariates are contaminated with treatment?

 ---